-A. To ensure the accuracy of electronic vote tabulating systems, in a recount, the votes from a random selection of ballots shall be tallied by hand, and the votes from the same ballots shall be tabulated by the electronic vote tabulating systems to be used in the recount.
+- A. To ensure the accuracy of electronic vote tabulating systems, in a recount, the votes from a random selection of ballots shall be tallied by hand, and the votes from the same ballots shall be tabulated by the electronic vote tabulating systems to be used in the recount.
 For statewide and federal office, the number of ballots to be tallied and tabulated shall be equal to the greater of one hundred, or two percent, of the ballots cast in each county.
-For all other offices, the number of ballots to be tallied shall be equal to the greater of one hundred, or five percent, of the ballots cast in each county.
 For all other offices, the number of ballots to be tallied and tabulated shall be equal to the greater of one hundred, or five percent, of the ballots cast for the office, distributed by county where applicable.
-If more than one electronic vote tabulating system is to be used in a county, the ballots to be recounted shall be divided among the electronic vote tabulating systems to be used, and the above process shall be performed on each electronic vote tabulating system.

-B. If the results of the hand tally and the electronic vote tabulating system tabulation do not differ, the remaining ballots shall be recounted using that electronic vote tabulating system.
-If the results of the hand tally and the electronic vote tabulating system differ, the electronic vote tabulating system shall not be used in the recount and the remaining ballots shall be recounted by hand or on a different electronic vote tabulating system in which the results did not differ.

-C. When using an electronic vote tabulating system for a recount, a county clerk may permit a visual inspection of the ballots prior to tabulation by the optical scan tabulating system for the purpose of permitting a representative of a candidate to identify individual ballots to be selected for hand tally by the precinct board.
+If more than one electronic vote tabulating system is to be used in a county, the ballots to be recounted shall be divided among the electronic vote tabulating systems to be used, and the above process shall be performed on each electronic vote tabulating system based on the number of votes to be recounted on each individual electronic vote tabulating system. - B. If the results of the hand tally and the electronic vote tabulating system tabulation do not differ, the remaining ballots shall be recounted using that electronic vote tabulating system.
+If the results of the hand tally and the electronic vote tabulating system differ, the electronic vote tabulating system shall not be used in the recount and the remaining ballots shall be recounted by hand or on a different electronic vote tabulating system in which the results did not differ. - C. When using an electronic vote tabulating system for a recount, a county clerk may permit a visual inspection of the ballots prior to tabulation by the optical scan tabulating system for the purpose of permitting a representative of a candidate to identify individual ballots to be selected for hand tally by the precinct board.